tvooo/tp2/7-experiments.md

 #### Review

 The review session started with a few general questions.
-There was a major technical problem: the audio recording did not work.
+There was a major technical problem: no audio had been recorded.
 Apparently the application crashed during recording and the recording was not saved.
 However, the ride had just happened the morning of the day we conducted the review, so the memory was still fresh and Laura recovered many details.

 When asked to reflect on her "talking out loud", Laura mentioned that it felt awkward and slightly foolish, as she was "talking to herself".
 On the other hand she said that she could have just been on the phone, which would have been less awkward.
 She usually waited to be past people to have some distance before making annotations.
 Also, she made the comments in German, which is less likely to be understood by the people she encountered.
 Laura did not think that others noticed that she was talking about them; she expected reactions from people, but did not get any.
 She felt a little uncomfortable with the camera mounted on her handlebars, blinking red as it was recording, so that she thought it would be noticed.
 She was more worried about invading someone's privacy with the camera than with her talking.
 Though the recording was gone, she stated that she had been talking all through the ride; sometimes, she would encode her expression with sounds instead of words ("Huuuiiii"), in order to not be explicit during the ride but be able to refer back to it in the review session.